 C source for definition of array “xstr*(rq

-Temp file when xstr filename does not touch strings
+temp file when xstr filename doesn't touch strings

 See attributes(5) for descriptions of the following attributes:

-If a string is a suffix of another string in the data base, but the shorter string is seen first by xstr both strings are placed in the data base, when just placing the longer one there would do.
+If a string is a suffix of another string in the data base, but the shorter string is seen first by xstr both strings will be placed in the data base, when just placing the longer one there would do.

 use #define for operands of sizeof() and use the define'd version. xstr ignores #define statements.
 Make sure you run xstr on filename before you run it on the preprocessor.

-You encounter a problem when declaring an initialized character array of the form
+You will also encounter a problem when declaring an initialized character array of the form

 char x = "xxx";

-xstr replaces xxx with an expression of the form &xstr[number] which does not compile.
+xstr will replace xxx with an expression of the form &xstr[number] which will not compile.
 To circumvent this problem, use static char *x = "xxx" instead of static char x = "xxx".